Things To Do In Amsterdam: Our Top 7

 Coffee shops are not allowed to advertise, but you can recognize most of them by the green 'palm' leaf (actually a cannabis leaf) or by the use of the Rastafari colors (green, red and yellow).
 And they're in most travel guides and the phone book, of course.

-We could go on listing great things to do in Amsterdam forever... but we hope this page has given you some ideas.
+Obviously, there are many different possible things to do in Amsterdam... but we hope this page has given you some ideas.

 Related Pages: